bscottm/simh/README-CMake.md

 #### Quirks

 - Visual Studio uses the `ninja` build tool by default -- not `msbuild`.
+You can change this setting via the "CMake Settings" pane.

 - The Visual Studio CMake build places the intermediate build products and artifacts in an `out\build` subdirectory relative to the `simh` top level